 American University offers students the opportunity to earn both undergraduate and graduate degrees through its accelerated bachelor's/master's programs.
 Undergraduate students may complete up to 3 credits for every 9 credits required for the graduate degree that may be applied to the requirements for both degree programs.
 The department that oversees the graduate program the student enters will determine if the courses the undergraduate student completes will satisfy master's degree requirements.
 Bachelor's/master's students must complete at least 18 in-residence credit hours at the graduate level after the bachelor's degree is earned and maintain continuous, sequential enrollment in the two programs.

-This program enables qualified students to earn, in a continuous plan of study, both the BS in Biology and the MA or MS in Biology.
+This program enables qualified students to earn, in a continuous plan of study, both the BS in Biology and the MS in Biology.

 - Undergraduate biology majors should apply for admission to the BS/Master's program by the end of the junior year.
 Admission is open to undergraduates whose overall grade point average and grade point average in biology course is 3.00 or higher.
 Applications must be accompanied by two letters of recommendation, a statement of purpose, and Graduate Record Examination (GRE) scores.
 Each student's file must be approved by the department's Graduate Studies Committee prior to the end of the junior year to assure adequate time to complete degree requirements for the program.